Patrick Dunn (RAF officer): Second World War

-Educated at Loretto School and the University of Glasgow, Dunn joined the Royal Air Force 1933.
-He served in the Second World War as Officer Commanding No. 80 Squadron, Officer Commanding No. 274 Squadron and then a Station Commander at RAF Amriya.
-He had a total of nine combat victories.
-He continued his war service on the staff at Headquarters No. 203 Group before becoming Aide de Camp to Marshal of the Royal Air Force Lord Trenchard in 1942.
+Soon after this action, Dunn became the commander of No. 274 Squadron and then a Station Commander at RAF Amriya.
+He had a total of six aircraft destroyed, three more shared, and a number of probable kills.
+He was awarded the DFC in February 1941.

+Dunn briefly flew with No. 204 Squadron, then returned to the United Kingdom and became Aide de Camp to Marshal of the Royal Air Force Lord Trenchard in 1942.
 He transferred to Headquarters RAF Fighter Command and became Group Captain, Operations at Headquarters No. 12 Group in 1944 and Sector Commander at RAF Coltishall in 1945.